Xingtao/FFdynamic/README.md

 ### Dependency Required
 * FFMpeg, glog, cmake (minimal version 3.2)
-- compiler supports at least c++14 (GCC version 5 or above, Clang 3.4 or above, MSVC 19.0 or above)
+- compiler supports at least c++11
 * boost, protobuf3 (optional, only for the application 'Interactive Live')
 - opencv (optional, if you would like to run plugin example)